 Naturally, all haulage companies are striving to increase the amount of goods they transport, but you are doing that without raising prices.
 Is that part of your basic strategy?

 – We’ve chosen a tougher and more challenging route of opting not to raise the price of transportation services, despite some rail administrations in the region have opted for this measure, justifying it with inflation and growing costs.
 We have decided to increase the volume of transport and thus recover the money we would receive by increasing prices.

 We made this decision due to the fact that foreign operators, in combination with private operators, are more competitive than us.
 They have a better starting position than Srbija Kargo, which is burdened with a difficult legacy in terms of the number of employees, collective agreements, obligations towards constituents from the time of the unified Serbian Railways.

 Preliminary results and an overview of the situation after three months show that we are operating positively and that the volume of transport is satisfactory, while negotiations are underway for the transport of serious quantities of goods.
 All this shows that our decision was the right one.

 We are reducing procedures, while we’re also endeavouring to change people’s attitude towards the job.
-As such, for example, it shouldn’t happen that five days elapses between us receiving an enquiry and sending a response, rather that should be done within a maximum of three hours.
-With this in mind, by the end of this year we will complete our SAP information system, which will fully integrate all information on Srbija Kargo’s operations, and in parallel with that we are also working on specific IT solutions, procuring new computers etc.
+As such, for example, it shouldn’t happen that five days elapse between us receiving an enquiry and sending a response, rather that should be done within a maximum of three hours.
+With this in mind, by the end of this year, we will complete our SAP information system, which will fully integrate all information on Srbija Kargo’s operations, and in parallel with that, we are also working on specific IT solutions, procuring new computers etc.

 You cooperate successfully with rail administrations from the neighbourhood.
 Is that the right way to increase rail’s share in the goods haulage market?